 Mother and Gladys worked on a quilting project the rest of the day until Greg arrived to take her home.
-Mother sensed that Gladys didn’t want to talk about the nausea anymore so she didn’t mention it again until it was time for Gladys to go and then to express love and concern encouraged her to visit the doctor and let her know the outcome.
+Mother sensed that Gladys didn’t want to talk about the nausea anymore so she didn’t mention it again until it was time for Gladys to go.
+“Let me know how your doctor visit turns out.”
+Gladys hugged Mother goodbye without comment.

 Mrs. Ellis was so happy when Gladys and Greg dropped by after their visit with Doctor.
 Especially with the news of their first baby on the way in a few months and even more excited about assisting with the birth.

 “Missed seeing you both at church.
 Mrs. Greyson said you haven’t been feeling well Gladys.
-Good to know it’s a blessing of a little one on the way instead of a serious illness.”
+Good to know it’s a little blessing on the way instead of a serious illness.”

-“If not an inconvenience to you Mrs. Ellis, would you stay with us in the guest room until the baby comes?
-I’m sure Mother and Dad would help watch over your house.
-Mother will probably join us when the baby arrives to help out too.”
+Greg, accustomed to communicating as a professional banker, presented a request to Mrs. Ellis as a business prospect.
+“If not an inconvenience to you Mrs. Ellis, would you reside in our guest room until the baby comes?
+Mother and Dad will watch over your house while you’re away.
+And then Mother will probably join us later when the baby arrives to help out too.”

-“I would love to stay with you.
-Help the little one get a good start in life.”
+“I would love to stay with you.”
+Mrs. Ellis clasped her hands together as if to pray.
+“A privilege to help the little one get a good start in life.”

 “I trust the good Lord to see to it that everything works out just fine.”

-While Mrs. Ellis served coffee, the women chattered on for a while about baby things, Thanksgiving pies and Christmas trees and Greg stepped out on the porch to smoke a pipe of tobacco…
+While Mrs. Ellis served coffee, the women chatted for a while about baby things, Thanksgiving pies and Christmas trees and Greg stepped out on the porch to smoke a pipe of tobacco.

-After the arrival of yet another snow storm in February, Gladys was thankful she had worked so hard to prepare for winter.
-The baby’s room was ready and Mrs. Ellis was planning to move into the guest room in a few weeks.
+After the arrival of yet another snow storm in February, Gladys was thankful she had worked hard to prepare for winter.
+The baby’s room was ready and Mrs. Ellis was planning to move into the guest room the next week.
 Greg shoveled a path to the barn and then to the road so he could ride the horse to work the next day.
 Gladys had made a pot of stew and was waiting for two loaves of bread to finish baking in the oven.
-Greg would be in soon to warm up and so she brewed a fresh pot of coffee.
+Greg would be coming inside soon to warm up and so she brewed a fresh pot of coffee.
 She sat to rest awhile to relieve pressure from the weight of baby.
-She thought of her Bible and the unfinished reading Pastor had recommended several months ago.
+As she rested she thought of her Bible and the unfinished reading Pastor had recommended several months ago.
 She poured herself a cup of coffee, retrieved the Bible and started reading from the book marker, the tenth chapter of John.
 Some of the verses intrigued her, some were confusing, but captivating.

-So after dinner and dishes done, instead of quilting she settled in the rocker near the fireplace and continued reading.
-She thought about the connection between obeying God’s commands and relationship with him.
-She had always thought of God as some force, far away and not very concerned about the small things of daily life.
-She would think about this more tomorrow.
-As she got up to go to bed, the pressure on her lower abdomen was so intense she had to clasp her hands under her belly to if somehow relieve it, but it didn’t help.
-She went to the bathroom and there baby’s water gushed out and the birth pains began.
-Greg heard her moans and came in to see her on hands and knees on the floor to relieve the pressure.
-He gently lifted her up and helped her to the bedroom to lie down.
-The pains subsided.
+Gladys began to panic.
 “Greg I think it’s time.
 The baby is coming.
 What should we do?
 Mrs. Ellis isn’t here to help us.
-It’s too late to go for the doctor.
-It’s too cold and the roads are bad.”
+It’s too late to go for the doctor–and the roads are bad.”

-“Do you think you can hold on, or baby will wait till I can head out at daylight?”
+“Do you think you can hold on, or baby will wait till I can get out at daylight?”

-“I don’t know,” she softly cried.
+“I don’t know,” she softly cried as tears came to her eyes.
 “This is the first baby, I have no idea what it’s like.
 Do you think God is punishing us?

-When Greg returned with the glass of milk, Gladys could smell a hint of whiskey on Greg’s breath.
+When Greg returned with the glass of milk, Gladys could smell a bit of whiskey on his breath.

-Another birth pain.
+Another birth pain came.
 Greg held Gladys’ hand and rubbed her arm to sooth her.
 He brought more pillows.
-He brought a pitcher of water, wash basin and towels and put them on the cabinet nearby.
-An hour went by and another birth pain, but more intense.
+He brought towels and put them on the cabinet nearby.
+An hour went by and another birth pain came, but more intense.
 She thought of stories told among the women in her family about “troubled” births and either the mother or baby dying.
 Gladys was frightened, but tried not to show it.
-After twenty minutes another birth pain.
-Greg sat in a chair beside her, holding her hand.
-Greg tried to comfort her.
-Talked about buying a pony for the baby, setting up a savings fund for baby’s college.
-Talked about having Clay come and help out in the spring and summer, since she would be busy with baby.
+After twenty minutes another birth pain came.
+Because of all the pillows surrounding Gladys, Greg sat in a chair beside her, holding her hand.
+Although Greg found it difficult to empathize, he tried his best to comfort her.
+He talked about buying a pony for the baby, setting up a savings fund for baby’s college, having Clay come and help out in the spring, since she would be busy with baby.
 Then he smiled and whispered in her ear, “We’ll even have another picnic in the meadow this spring.”
-She closed her eyes and gritted her teeth with yet another even more intense birth pain.
-Forceful pressure pain of baby bursting its way out.
-Change of position and extra pillows could not ease the pain.
+She closed her eyes and gritted her teeth with yet another even more intense contraction–remembering the picnic in the meadow many months ago had led to these birth pains.

 “Keep doing what you’re doing Gladys.
 The baby’s head is appearing.
 Baby is just about here.”